Neo-Desktop/Autobot/README.md

 released under the terms of the GNU General Public License, version 2.

-Dependencies: Perl 5.10.0 or greater, gettext
+Dependencies: Perl 5.10.0 or later, gettext

 Enjoy and thanks for choosing Auto.